emscripten-core/emscripten/site/source/docs/api_reference/wasm_audio_worklets.rst

 The Emscripten Wasm Audio Worklets API is an Emscripten-specific integration of these AudioWorklet nodes to WebAssembly.
-Wasm Audio Worklets enables developers to implement AudioWorklet processing nodes in C/C++ code that compile down to WebAssembly, rather than implementing audio processing in JavaScript.
+Wasm Audio Worklets enables developers to implement AudioWorklet processing nodes in C/C++ code that compile down to WebAssembly, rather than using JavaScript for the task.

-Developing AudioWorkletProcessors in WebAssembly provides the benefit of greatly improved performance compared to JavaScript, and the Emscripten Wasm Audio Worklets system runtime has been carefully developed to guarantee that no temporary JavaScript level VM garbage will be generated, eliminating the possibility of GC pauses from impacting audio performance.
+Developing AudioWorkletProcessors in WebAssembly provides the benefit of improved performance compared to JavaScript, and the Emscripten Wasm Audio Worklets system runtime has been carefully developed to guarantee that no temporary JavaScript level VM garbage will be generated, eliminating the possibility of GC pauses from impacting audio synthesis performance.

 Development Overview
 ====================

-Authoring Wasm Audio Worklets is very similar to developing Audio Worklets API based applications in general (see `MDN: Using AudioWorklets <https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API/Using_AudioWorklet>`_), with the exception that a small amount of JS <-> Wasm (C/C++) interop needs to be taken into account.
+Authoring Wasm Audio Worklets is similar to developing Audio Worklets API based applications in JS (see `MDN: Using AudioWorklets <https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API/Using_AudioWorklet>`_), with the exception that users will not manually implement the JS code for the ScriptProcessorNode files in the AudioWorkletGlobalScope.
+This is managed automatically by the Emscripten Wasm AudioWorklets runtime.

+Instead, application developers will need to implement a small amount of JS <-> Wasm (C/C++) interop to interact with the AudioContext and AudioNodes from Wasm.

 Audio Worklets operate on a two layer "class type & its instance" design: first one defines one or more node types (or classes) called AudioWorkletProcessors,